Care at home

-To be eligible for the service you will have been assessed by a social care professional as needing a period of intensive support to stabilise your recovery before determining any longer term care and support requirements.
+To be eligible for the service you will have been assessed by a social care or health professional as needing a period of intensive support.

 The support received will be different for every person.
-You may need to find a new way of getting in and out of bed or help cooking meals.
-Or you may need support with blood sugar monitoring and collecting medication from the pharmacy.
+You may need to find a new way of getting in and out of bed or help preparing meals.
+Or you may need support with blood sugar monitoring or administering medication.

 Finding out what support you need

 Our first job is to find out exactly what kind of support will help you the most.

 A social care practitioner, with support from an ECL Trusted Assessor will determine whether our short term care service is suitable for you.
 Once a referral has been made from the social care practitioner your service will normally start within 24 hours.